slaubi/the-fast-track/8.1/en/18-async.rst

 Retrying Failed Messages
 ------------------------

-What if Akismet is down while consuming a message?
-There is no impact for people submitting comments, but the message is lost and spam is not checked.
+What if the database is down while consuming a message?
+There is no impact for people submitting comments, but the message fails and spam is not checked.

 Messenger has a retry mechanism for when an exception occurs while handling a message: